cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

     Motor ID diagram

+**DELIVERABLE: Calibrating before constructing the motors is essential.
+Take a video of all 12 motors flashing green correctly and submit with the lab report. **

 Step 3.
 Assemble the legs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 IMPORTANT: Calibrate your motors BEFORE attaching to legs.
 Please redo this step if legs were improperly constructed in Lab 2.